nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 ### Name your link

-This is the name that will show for your link under **Marketing Title** on the [Marketing Links](https://dashboard.branch.io/settings/link){:target="_blank"} page.
+This is the name that will show for your link under **Marketing Title** on the [Quick Links](https://dashboard.branch.io/settings/link){:target="_blank"} page.
 Choosing a descriptive name will help you find your link later through search or table sorting.

 {% image src='/img/pages/getting-started/creating-links/name-your-link.png' half center alt='Name your link' %}

 ### Web URL
 When you type or paste a URL from your website into this field, all kinds of useful information will be filled automatically.

 {% image src='/img/pages/getting-started/creating-links/web-url.png' half center alt='Web URL' %}